multunus/multunus.github.io/source/blog/2016-07-15-Test-driving-React-Native-applications.html.markdown

 *   A view of all of the comments
 *   A form to submit a comment

-We will have the following component hierarchy- `CommentBox`: The root component    - `CommentList` : To display a list of all components       - `Comment` : To display a single comment    - `CommentForm` : A form for user to write a comment**Our first test** Okay, now it’s time for coding.
+We will have the following component hierarchy

+* `CommentBox`: The root component
+  * `CommentList` : To display a list of all components
+    * `Comment` : To display a single comment
+  * `CommentForm` : A form for user to write a comment

+ **Our first test**
+ Okay, now it’s time for coding.
 Let us write our first test.
 The components for the app are written in `src/components` directory and the corresponding  tests for components are written in `src/components/__specs__` directory.
 Open a new file `src/components/__specs__/Comment.spec.js` and write the following code.

     import React, { View } from 'react-native';
     import { shallow } from 'enzyme';